Canon SL1 vs Panasonic GX85

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX85 has an electronic viewfinder (2765k dots), while the SL1 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the GX85 offers a wider field of view (100%) than the one in the SL1 (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the GX85 has a higher magnification (0.70x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon SL1 and Panasonic GX85 along with similar information for a selection of comparators.

 One feature that differentiates the GX85 and the SL1 is in-body image stabilization (IBIS).
-The GX85 reduces the risk of handshake-induced blur with all attached lenses, while the SL1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX85 reduces the risk of handshake-induced blur with all attached lenses, while the SL1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX85 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).